 Place the molds in a baking dish, roasting pan, or rimmed oven-safe container (I use this enamel bake pan), which should be at least 2 inches (2.5 cm) deep so you can add hot water to it.
 Then, put the dish or pan on a baking sheet.
 This way, you won‘t burn your hands with the hot water as you transfer the pan to the oven.
 Now, make a bain-marie (hot water bath) by adding hot water to the pan halfway up the sides of the molds.
 Tip: If the water temperature is not hot enough or you pour in too little hot water, the pudding will not set and it will take a long time to cook.

 Place the baking dish or pan in the preheated oven.
 Bake the pudding at 300ºF (150ºC) for 35-45 minutes, or until the custard is set.
 Then, remove from the oven.
-How do you know it's cooked?
+How do you know it‘s cooked?
 See the next step.
 Tip: The baking time varies depending on the size and material of the molds.
-If you use larger and thicker molds (like ceramic ramekins) than mine, you will need to cook for 45-60 minutes.
-It takes 55 minutes for my 120-ml/4-oz ceramic ramekins.
+If you use larger and thicker molds (like ceramic ramekins) than mine, you will need to cook for 45–60 minutes.
+It took 55 minutes for my seven 120-ml/4-oz ceramic ramekins.

 Check for doneness by tilting the molds.
 It‘s done cooking if the surface of the pudding is slightly wobbly and jiggles, but is no longer liquid and does not move.